Merlin Starter (MSTAR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Merlin Starter Historical Price

-According to the latest data gathered on Merlin Starter live price page, the current price of Merlin Starter is 0.00716059USD.
-The circulating supply of Merlin Starter(MSTAR) is 603.31M MSTAR , giving it a market capitalization of $4.32M.
+According to the latest data gathered on Merlin Starter live price page, the current price of Merlin Starter is 0.00707482USD.
+The circulating supply of Merlin Starter(MSTAR) is 603.31M MSTAR , giving it a market capitalization of $4.28M.

 How Does Merlin Starter (MSTAR) Price Prediction Module Work?